orangespaceman/training-notes/php.md

 );
 ```

-We call arrays that contain other arrays *Multi-dimensional arrays*
+We call arrays that contain other arrays *multi-dimensional arrays*

 We can access values from within the arrays in the same way as before: